maxbre/git_how_to/git_how_to.md

 # my little reminder...

-# ...about some git basics: just scarping the surface!
+# ...about some git basics: scraping the surface!

 ****